Two decades in the making – the powerful strategies behind the Amazon recommendation engine

 Not only would it work to provide pleasant user experiences, but more importantly, ones that felt personal.
 Before the era of eCommerce, the way consumers shopped was heavily influenced by the opinions and recommendations of friends and family – a component of product discovery Amazon sought to mimic online.
 “Discovery should be like talking with a friend who knows you, knows what you like, works with you at every step, and anticipates your needs,” write Brent Smith and Greg Linden, two industry titans specializing in personalization and recommendations at Amazon and Microsoft, respectively.
 From the onset, the end goal was to harness the power of machines and data to humanize the digital experience for consumers.

 Since filing its first patent for the Amazon recommendation engine in 2001, the company has been uniquely marrying key customer data points across its digital properties to design tailored experiences for both known and unknown site visitors.
 And while endless variables have contributed to the company’s dramatic rise, its personalization efforts have indisputably played an integral role.
-As a result, Amazon has eaten up the eCommerce market, serving as a portal for product discovery, all while it continues to rapidly expand its reach into entertainment, subscriptions, food, voice, wearables, and more.
+As a result, Amazonization has disrupted and eaten up the eCommerce market, serving as a portal for product discovery, all while it continues to rapidly expand its reach into entertainment, subscriptions, food, voice, wearables, and more.

 A masterful recommendation strategy